 - 25.1 The Commissioner reserves the right to conduct or facilitate an audit of the project at any reasonable time, provided reasonable notice is given to the Recipient, the carrying out of the audit does not adversely interfere with any of the operations of the Recipient and any representatives of the Commissioner comply with any reasonable security requirements of the Recipient. - 25.2 The Recipient shall ensure that copies of all applicable supporting documentation are supplied on request within reasonable timescales and that original documentation is maintained and made available to auditors. - 25.3 The Commissioner will be permitted to verify that management and control arrangements for individual projects have been set up and are being implemented in such a way as to ensure that funds are being used effectively and correctly; carry out spot checks, including sample checks, on the operations financed by the Grant and on the management control systems, provided that the same do not adversely interfere with the operations of the Recipient and any representatives of the Commissioner comply with any reasonable security requirements of the Recipient.
 The Recipient must ensure that funds are used in accordance with the principle of sound financial management. - 25.4 In the event that the Commissioner requests any information under this Grant Agreement which the Recipient considers to be confidential or contains confidential information about the finances, operations and clients of the Recipient, the Recipient may request that the Commissioner enters into appropriate confidentiality agreements before disclosure of such information.
-The Recipient shall not be deemed to have breached Clauses 18.5 or 21.2 of this Grant Agreement if the failure to meet the required timescales is a result of the Commissioner failing to agree and return a requested confidentiality agreement or statement. - 25.5 The Recipient shall agree to give officers of the Ministry of Justice (only for Grants that are funded through the Whole System Approach Grant) the same access rights given to the Commissioner as required by Clause 25.1.
-'The right to conduct or facilitate an audit of the project at any reasonable time, provided reasonable notice is given to the Recipient, the carrying out of the audit does not adversely interfere with any of the operations of the Recipient and any representative of the Ministry of Justice comply with any reasonable security requirements of the Recipient.'
+The Recipient shall not be deemed to have breached Clauses 18.5 or 21.2 of this

+Grant Agreement if the failure to meet the required timescales is a result of the Commissioner failing to agree and return a requested confidentiality agreement or statement.

+25.5 The Recipient shall agree to give officers of the Ministry of Justice/ Home Office (only for Grants that are funded through).
+This grant is not subject to MOJ/HO grant funding and therefore this does not apply.
+However, the Commissioner as required by Clause 25.1.
+'The right to conduct or facilitate an audit of the project at any reasonable time, provided reasonable notice is given to the Recipient, the carrying out of the audit does not adversely interfere with any of the operations of the Recipient.